 3. DSM-5 (304.30 F12.20) Cannabis Use Disorder, Severe

-There is initial research that suggests that cannabis can harm the productive health of both men and women.
+Reproductive problems.
+Initial research suggests that cannabis can harm the productive health of both men and women.

 Detoxing from cannabis is not a quick-fix or an easy path, but many people who have treated their CUD report many benefits, including: